wp-plugins/mailchimp-for-wp/readme.txt

 == Changelog ==
+= 1.2.4 =
+* Improved: code performance improvements
+* Improved: added `mc4wp_get_form()` for an easier shortcode callback.
+Useful to [add a sign-up form to the end of your posts](http://dannyvankooten.com/2577/add-mailchimp-sign-up-form-end-of-posts/).
+* Improved default CSS
+* Improved: checkbox debug message only shows to WP Administrators when JavaScript is disabled
+* Added: form nonce for better security

 = 1.2.3 =
-* Fixed: certain MailChimp fields not showing up in "Add field" dropdown.
+* Fixed: bug where some MailChimp fields were not showing in the field wizard / add field tool.

 = 1.2.2 =
 * Fixed sending extra list fields when integrating with third-party forms like Contact Form 7